CARTAvis/manual_source/source/installation_and_configuration.rst

     5   debug

-   Performance and protocol message logging is disabled by default, but can be enabled with flags.
-The verbosity takes precedence: the additional log messages will only be visible if the level is set to 5 (debug).
+   Performance and protocol message logging is disabled by default, but can be enabled with 'log_performance' and 'log_protocol_messages'. 'verbosity' takes
+   precedence: the additional log messages will only be visible if the level is set to 5 (debug).
 Performance logs are written to a separate log file, '.carta/log/performance.log'.

-   Options are provided to shut the backend down automatically if it is idle (if no clients are connected), and to kill frontend sessions that are idle (no longer sending messages to the backend).
+   The 'exit_timeout' and 'initial_timeout' options are provided to shut the backend down automatically if it is idle (if no clients are connected).
+   'idle_timeout' allows the backend to kill frontend sessions that are idle (no longer sending messages to the backend).

-   Disabling the browser takes precedence over a custom browser command.
-The custom browser command may contain the placeholder CARTA_URL, which will be replaced by the frontend URL.
-If the placeholder is omitted, the URL will be appended to the end.
+   Enabling 'read_only_mode' prevents the backend from writing data (for example, saving regions or generated images).

+   'no_user_config' and 'no_system_config' may be used to ignore the user and global configuration files, respectively.

 If you have installed the macOS Electron Desktop version and set up an alias, a few commandline options are available:

 .. code-block:: text

-   carta --help

    CARTA Electron desktop version
    Usage: